koepferl/COVID19Dahoam/README.md

      * German: see Documentation_COVID19_Local_German.ipynb, plots/LK Miesbach.pdf, DT.pdf
 * Credits: Christine Greif (see documentation for further information)
 * Thanks to Prof. Andreas Burkert (LMU)
+* Note: This code grew very quickly and was originally not intended to go public.
+It is full of German phrases, as at the beginning I made this plots for may family.
+If you have questions contact me.